-The funding obligations information demonstrates how well the programmed projects in the FY 2021 - 2024 TIP and STIP are implemented.
+The funding obligations information demonstrates how well the programmed projects in the FY 2021 - 2024 TIP and STIP have been implemented.
 As funds for more projects are authorized, the obligation tables will be updated.

-The highway funding obligations table on the next pages shows which projects in the CORE MPO's FY 2021 - 2024 Transportation Improvement Program (TIP) and the GDOT's FY 2021 - 2024 State Transportation Improvement Program (STIP) and what phases of their development have been authorized in fiscal years 2021 - 2023 for the Savannah area as of June 2023.
+The highway funding obligations table shows which highway projects in the CORE MPO's FY 2021 - 2024 Transportation Improvement Program (TIP) and the GDOT's FY 2021 - 2024 State Transportation Improvement Program (STIP) and what phases of their development have been authorized in fiscal years 2021 - 2023 for the Savannah area as of June 2023.
 The stand-alone bike/pedestrian improvement projects or those projects with bike/pedestrian improvement features are also listed.
 The funding authorization of these projects went through the FHWA funding obligation process.
 It should be noted that the highway funding obligations table includes some maintenance and signal projects which are directly managed by GDOT.
-Their inclusion in the table is to reflect a comprehensive picture of all of the related transportation improvements going on in the Savannah region.
+The transit projects that have received FHWA funds are included as well.
+The inclusion of these projects in the table is to reflect a comprehensive picture of all of the related transportation improvements going on in the Savannah region.

-The transit grant close out table below shows which transit programs have received funding during fiscal years 2021 - 2023.
+The transit grant close out table shows which transit programs have received funding during fiscal years 2021 - 2023.
 The funding authorization of these transit programs went through the FTA funding obligation process.
-The transit projects that went through funding transfer from FHWA to FTA (CAT Vehicle Purchase, e.g.) are listed in the highway funding obligation table and are not repeated here.
+The transit projects that have received funds flexed from FHWA to FTA are included in this table.
+Once transferred, these funds became FTA funds and their final obligation went through the FTA process.